Embedded Software Design: A New must have for Future Product Design

 Just like with physical products, sometimes it’s not enough that it works.
 It needs to meet a certain level of performance.

-It may come as a surprise for some, but software development often follows the same sort of prototyping process.
+It may come as a surprise for some, but embedded software design often follows the same sort of prototyping process.
 The first program for a product may lack features the final product is meant to have, or it may just serve to prove that a certain feature works.
 Later iterations may contain more features, more complexity, and the outputs may look more like the final product is supposed to look.

-Sometimes people think programming is a component that a programmer can grind out in a single run.
+Sometimes people think embedded software design is a component that a programmer can grind out in a single run.
 Ironically, it is usually the opposite.
 More complex software, like big budget video games, is built in a way that is actually more similar to the way a Formula 1 team builds a car.
 Certain programmers will specialize in one aspect of the software and add their contribution to the final product.

 Next time you’re thinking about software, or taking some time to unwind with your Xbox, take a moment to look up some of the details under the hood.
 The level of complexity and the size of the team that built the software may surprise you.